morowenka/face-recognition/README.md

-Neural network for face recognition.
+Here I have written a neural network for face recognition task.